 Other Versions of the Oboz Bridger

 Apart from the men’s Bridger Mid BDry tested here, Oboz also offers a number of other variations.
 For starters, the same boot is available in a women’s-specific model with an identical leather build, reinforced midsole design, and Granite Peak outsole.
 The only differences are in colorways and weight: the women’s Bridger Mid is sold in red, maroon, and brown designs and clocks in lighter than the men’s pair at 2 pounds 0.4 ounces.
-The popularity of the Bridger name has also spawned a range of Bridger products, from low-top shoes ($145 for the waterproof version) to non-waterproof “Vent” models ($150) and even insulated winter versions.
-And for 2020, Oboz has released a Bridger Premium, which includes numerous upgrades like Vibram rubber and full-grain leather for an extra $30.
+The popularity of the Bridger name has also spawned a range of Bridger products, from low-top shoes ($145 for the waterproof version) to non-waterproof “Vent” models ($150) and even burlier insulated winter versions.
+And last year, Oboz released a Bridger Premium, which includes numerous upgrades like Vibram rubber and full-grain leather for an extra $30.

 - The Bridger is a sturdy, supportive, and well-made leather boot at a good price.